The Best Chocolate Chip Cookie Recipe

 Even small adjustments like chilling the dough or weighing the flour can transform good cookies into bakery-style chocolate chip cookies with a much more consistent texture.

-The Science Behind Chewy Cookies
+The Science Behind Chewy Chocolate Chip Cookies

 The chewy texture of a great chocolate chip cookie comes down to moisture retention, sugar balance, and baking time.